Pelochus/RPi-Fan-Driver/README.md

 - First of all I recommend trying this build on a breadboard (see this [link](https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/) for extra information about building this on a breadboard)
 - Once inserted all components properly on breadboard download the code from this repo with `git clone https://github.com/Pelochus/RPi-Fan-Driver.git` or download directly from `Releases` tab in github.com
 - Edit both `minspeed-calibration.py` and `rpi-fan-driver.py` with your preferred GPIO pin (Note: BCM numbering is used)
-- Optional: Run `minspeed-calibration.py` and insert values until you find your minimum speed for your fan (should be around 20-40%). **Note: Needs `rpi.gpio library` already installed**
+- Optional: Run `minspeed-calibration.py` and insert values until you find your minimum speed for your fan (should be around 20-40%, default is 50%). **Note: Needs `rpi.gpio library` already installed**
 - Optional: change tempSteps and speedSteps in `rpi-fan-driver.py`
 - Now run `install.sh` as root `sudo ./install.sh`.
 This will only work with distros that use apt (Debian-based) and have bash.
 If you don't have apt you can manually install `rpi.gpio` Python library manually
 - Reboot